-The Application for Graduate Admission may be completed online at www.se.edu or in-person with the Graduate Office at Southeastern Oklahoma State University (Administration 307).
 Once the completed application and appropriate transcripts have been submitted to the Graduate Office, the applicant will be considered for one of the following categories of admission (full admission or provisional admission).
-Students intending to pursue non-degree seeking graduate coursework will need to contact and coordinate with the Office of Graduate Studies.
+Students intending to pursue non-degree seeking graduate coursework will need to contact the Office of Graduate Studies.